 - Stay hydrated with cups of water before, during, and after your time outside, especially during exercise.
 Avoid alcohol or caffeinated beverages.

-- Limit your time outdoors and try to avoid being outside between noon and 3 PM.
+- Limit your time outdoors and try to avoid being outside between 12:00 pm and 3:00 pm.
 These early afternoon hours are when the sun is at its strongest.

 - Take frequent breaks to go inside or find some shade.
 Spend a few minutes there re-hydrating, and then get back to having fun.

 For most of us, following these guidelines for time spent outdoors this summer can protect against serious health risks like heat exhaustion or heat stroke.
 But for some people, particularly heart patients and those with similar health issues, additional precautions should be taken.